-Foxlake is Scotland’s first cable wakeboarding park and the UK’s only rope based assault course over water.
+Foxlake Adventures is Scotland’s first cable wakeboarding park and the UK’s only rope based assault course over water.
 It’s located in a pretty, leafy setting 3 miles west of the town of Dunbar.
 On first approach it looks tranquil and sleepy, relaxing even but don’t be fooled as this is an adrenaline inducing adventure park.

-Wakeboarding started to evolve as a sport in the late 1970s and early 1980s.
+Wakeboarding began to evolve as a sport in the late 1970s and early 1980s.
 If you’re wondering what it is, then think skateboarding or snowboarding, but on water and you pretty much have it.

 On arrival, Jacob our instructor got us kitted out with wetsuits, buoyancy aids and safety helmets, before giving us a quick rundown of the basics of wakeboarding.
-Knees over toes, shoulders back, arms straight, back straight, bottom in – would I remember any of this when it mattered, as I was being dragged through the water, trying to hang on for dear life?!
+Knees over toes, shoulders back, arms straight, back straight, bottom in – would I remember any of this when it mattered, as I was being dragged through the water, trying to hang on for dear life?
 The Wee White Dug looked on bemused.

 It was as this stage that The Teen bailed out, explaining that there was no way she was going to have her feet strapped into two big boots, attached to a watery skateboard – not a chance.
 Mr G had taken part in the dry land demo but he was also sitting this one out.
 He can swim, but has a phobia of water after a near drowning accident as a child.
-Wakeboarding wasn’t high up on his bucket list, along with those other suggestions of mine – canoeing and water trampolining!
+Wakeboarding wasn’t high up on his bucket list, along with those other suggestions of mine – canoeing and water trampolining.

 I was on my own.
 ‘What’s the worst that can happen?’
 I thought as I slipped into the water feeling a tad apprehensive.
 My four-legged buddy looked on anxiously.
 Mr G and The Teen weren’t quite so anxious – they’d have pulled up deck-chairs and brought popcorn along if they could.
 They love nothing better than a laugh at my expense, so I knew they’d be hoping for a good belly laugh.